lachlanjc/noodles/public/docs/privacy.md

 ___

-This Privacy Policy governs the manner in which Noodles collects, uses, maintains and discloses information collected from users (each, a "User") of the www.getnoodl.es website ("Site").
+This Privacy Policy governs the manner in which Noodles collects, uses, maintains and discloses information collected from users (each, a "User") of the getnoodl.es website ("Site").
 This privacy policy applies to the Site and all products and services offered by Noodles.

 ## Personal identification information